Cookies 🍪

 2023 © Justine Trickett for the Design Museum

-The 2023/24 cohort of Design Researchers in Residence are April Barrett, Eliza Collin, Jamie Irving and Freya Spencer-Wood.
+The 2023/24 cohort of Design Researchers in Residence are April Barrett, Eliza Collin, Jamie Gatty Irving and Freya Spencer-Wood.
 The cohort come from a variety of design specialisms, which is reflected in the diversity of their responses to the brief: the residents will look at a broad range of topics such as the retrofit agenda, the scent of plants under environmental stress, peatland restoration, and waste heat produced by data centres.

 directory